 You can’t buy 20 year old fruit trees and plant them in your garden, so we considered these to be priceless.
 You could say we bought an orchard with a house attached!

-Fruit in an Urban Orchard
+12 Fruit Trees In An Urban Orchard

 Peach Tree

-Planted under the southwest roof overhang of our house for protection from rain.
 Here on the west coast of Canada we get a disease called peach leaf curl in spring when we have rain.
 The overhang helps a bit but some leaves still get it if sticking out past the overhang.
-This however doesn’t seem to affect fruit production.

 Sweet Cherry Tree

-Fig Trees
+Fig Trees (2)

-Since our climate in summertime is Mediterranean, these do quite well.
 In the Mediterranean a second crop ripens in fall but in our case we only get the first crop ripening due to our short stretch of hot weather in summer.
-We used to actually have four trees but they were too crowded and we really didn’t need all of them as well, so we cut down two.

-Apple Trees
+Apple Trees (2)

-One pear tree is a dwarf variety, but with two different kinds of pears.
-It does quite well considering it’s size.
 The other tree is grafted with one half bearing Asian pears, the other half regular pears.
-It doesn’t do as well as it is next to a tall hedge so doesn’t get enough sunlight.
+However it looks like the Asian pear graft is more or less dead and doesn’t produce anymore.
+And in general the tree doesn’t do as well as the other one as it is next to a tall hedge and my huge plum tree and doesn’t get enough sunlight.

 Yellow Plum Tree

-It’s now doing much better after we cut down a hedge next to it.
-Although the racoons like the plums as much as we do, so we lose a few to the masked bandits!
+Although the racoons like the plums as much as we do, so we lose quite a few each year to the masked bandits!

 Banana Tree